 - Information that you provide voluntarily

-Certain parts of our Websites and Helplines may ask you to provide personal information voluntarily: for example, we may ask you to provide your contact details in order to provide feedback to us and/or to submit enquiries to us.
+Certain parts of our Websites, Helplines and Consultations may ask you to provide personal information voluntarily: for example, we may ask you to provide your contact details in order to provide feedback to us and/or to submit enquiries to us.
 The personal information that you are asked to provide, and the reasons why you are asked to provide it, will be made clear to you at the point we ask you to provide your personal information.
 In particular, in our feedback forms we collect:

 - Name and contact information including email address.